-Calissons have been made in Aix since the 15th century during the time of Good King René of Provence.
-They are made from candied melon, blanched almonds and orange zest, flavoured with orange blossom water and iced with glace royale (powdered sugar and egg whites), then laid out on papier azyme and cut in an almond shapes.
+Calissons have been made in Aix since the 15th century, during the time of Good King René of Provence.
+They are made from candied melon, blanched almonds and orange zest, flavoured with orange blossom water and iced with glace royale (powdered sugar and egg whites), then laid out on papier azyme and cut into almond shapes.

 Food historians believe they may have originated as marzipan sweets in medieval Venice, and when Venice occupied Crete they became known as kalitsounas, hence ‘calissons’.
 Others believe the name comes from little calice (Communion chalice) because of their religious association.